yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-local-storage/index.md

 <div class="try-it">
   <h2>Turn & Talk: Local Storage</h2>
-  <p>With any site opened in the browser, open the Dev Tools and in the console, type <code class="try-it-code">localStorage</code> then press enter/return.</p>
+  <p>With your favorite site opened in the browser, open the Dev Tools and in the console, type <code class="try-it-code">localStorage</code> then press enter/return.</p>
   <ul>
     <li>What is the output?</li>
     <li>Is the output a number, string, array or object?
 How do you know?</li>